ssusin270/ScottSusinCom/index.md

     <img src= "{{ '/assets/img/Headshot-Office-Crop.jpg' | relative_url }}" alt="Profile Picture"/>
   </div>
   <div class="profile-text">
-    <p>Scott Susin is a Senior Economist at the Federal Housing Finance Agency (FHFA), specializing in the
-    regulation of Fannie Mae and Freddie Mac.
-His work focuses on consumer protection, fair lending, and affordable housing.
-Previously, Scott served as an economist in HUD’s Office of Systemic Investigations, where he led econometric analysis for two of the agency’s largest fair lending settlements, including the then-largest redlining settlement in the U.S.</p>
+    <p>Scott Susin is the founder of the <a href = "https://mortgageaccesscenter.com/">Center for Mortgage Access</a>, a policy research organization dedicated to the role of public mortgage finance in expanding equitable access to homeownership.
+Previously, he served as a Senior Economist at the Federal Housing Finance Agency (FHFA), the primary regulator of Fannie Mae and Freddie Mac.
+There, he focused on analyzing disparities in mortgage interest rates and home appraisals.
+Scott has also worked at HUD’s Office of Systemic Investigations, where he led econometric analysis for two of the agency’s largest fair lending settlements, including the then-largest redlining settlement in the U.S..</p>
   </div>
 </div>